tpm2-software/tpm2-tools/man/tpm2_certify.1.md

-tpm2_certify 8 "AUGUST 2017" Linux "User Manuals"
+tpm2_certify 1 "AUGUST 2017" tpm2-tools
 ==================================================

 NAME
 ----

-tpm2_certify(8) - prove that an object is loaded in the tpm.
+tpm2_certify(1) - prove that an object is loaded in the tpm.

 SYNOPSIS
 --------